-Through Summer three of the most enduring and classical genres of art history are set to meet in the Louisiana West Wing.
+Through this Summer three of the most enduring and classical genres of art history met in the Louisiana West Wing.
 Showcasing the span of the museum collection and the wealth and variety in which the themes of landscape, still life and portrait have been – and still are – interpreted artistically.
 Works by Léger, Picasso, Avedon, Warhol, Kirkeby, Demand, Doig, Dubuffet and many more.

-Through a selection of samples the exhibition presents different artistic positions that reinterpret the classic subjects of the genres.
-In time they range from early Danish modernism – the historical foundation of the Louisiana collection – to international contemporary art; besides the more traditional media painting and sculpture, the exhibition features more recently recognized media such as photography and video.
+Through a selection of samples the exhibition presented different artistic positions that reinterpret the classic subjects of the genres.
+In time they range from early Danish modernism – the historical foundation of the Louisiana collection – to international contemporary art; besides the more traditional media painting and sculpture, the exhibition featured more recently recognized media such as photography and video.

 Louisiana’s collection comprises a good 4000 works, mainly from the period 1945 until today.
 The collection forms the core of the museum’s activities and provides background resonance for its special exhibitions.
 It is growing continuously, and when a work is incorporated in the collection it becomes a part of Louisiana’s DNA and the Danish cultural heritage.